arc-Smith/Chess-Game-HVH/README.md

 # Overview & Timeline
 This is a chess game implemented using **Python** and Tkinter (standard GUI package).
 This chess game features pixel designs for the pieces made using the pixel design application Aseprite.
 The game provides a graphical user interface (GUI) that allows players to move the pieces by clicking on them with the mouse.
-Finally, the overarching goal is to allow for both human vs human (HvH), and human vs computer (HvC) gameplay using a search algorithm such as minimax with alpha-beta pruning or the monte carlo tree search.
+Finally, the overarching goal is to allow for both human vs human (HvH), and human vs computer (HvC) gameplay using a search algorithm such as minimax with alpha-beta pruning or monte carlo tree search.

 This chess game is to be developed between the Spring 2023 semester and the Fall 2023 semester.